 For both tracks, the manuscripts must be in the PDF format and conform to the conference template.
 In the music-paper combination track, the musical work must be attached along with the submission and rendered in a common, high-quality audio format (WAV, FLAC, high bitrate MP3, AAC or OGG).
 Pre-recorded video presentations will be required for both tracks, and the corresponding specifications will be communicated in the acceptance notification.

-All submissions will be peer-reviewed, and accepted papers will be included in the conference proceedings.
+All submissions will be peer-reviewed by at least two researchers, and accepted papers will be included in the conference proceedings.
 Please note that presenting authors must, in a timely fashion, register to the conference and submit a pre-recorded video presentation for the paper to be included in the proceedings.

 *All papers must be original and not simultaneously submitted to another journal or conference.